 Payment PlanIn addition to HOPE and PELL Grants, Southeastern Technical College offers a payment plan option through NelNet to assist students in paying for college expenses.
 The NelNet plan requires upfront payments and payments during each term and must be paid by the end of each term of enrollment.
 More information is available at:

 Southeastern Technical College does not participate in the Federal Stafford Student Loan program or the Federal Parent PLUS Loan program.
-Loans should be used as a last resort to pay for education.
-Students needing loans to finance their education must consider private loan options.
+Loans should be used as a last resort to pay for education expenses.
+Students needing loans to finance their education must consider state and private loan options.

 Private student loans are different from federal student loans in that they are not guaranteed by the federal government, require a credit check, and often require a co-signer.
 Terms and conditions vary significantly by lender.
 Carefully consider your needs, and then select a loan product that best meets your individual situation.

 The state of Georgia offers a low-interest loan program to assist students.